exoplatform/exo-documentation/docs/Administration.rst

 action bar by default.
 To show it on the action bar, do as follows:

-1. Go to the :ref:`Manage Applications page <GoToManageApplicationsPage>` --> Edit --> Page --> Edit Layout on the Administration bar.
+1. Go to the :ref:`Manage Applications page <GoToManageApplicationsPage>` --> Edit --> Page --> Edit Layout on the Edit drawer.

 2. Hover your cursor over the Application Registry portlet, then click
    |image267| at the upper left corner of that portlet.